a-sit-plus/signum/docs/docs/index.md

 # Signum – Kotlin Multiplatform Crypto/PKI Library and ASN1 Parser + Encoder

+!!! warning "ASN.1 and OIDs moved to awesn1"
+    The low-level ASN.1 and OID functionality that used to live in Signum's `indispensable-asn1` and `indispensable-oids` modules has been externalized to [awesn1](https://a-sit-plus.github.io/awesn1/).
+Both Signum modules are now deprecated compatibility layers and should not be used as the target API for new code.
+Use `awesn1` directly for ASN.1 primitives, encoding/decoding helpers, PEM support, and OID datasets, and see the [migration guide](migration.md) for the exact import and API migration steps.

 This [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) library provides platform-independent data types and platform-native functionality related to crypto and PKI applications: